Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Experiment Design and Evaluation Strategy

 The degree of alignment between SHAP and VoTE-XAI feature attributions relates to RQ1 in Section \ref{sec:method}, and is investigated by comparing the features according to SHAP's top-ranked feature importance values with the most frequently occurring features in VoTE-XAI minimal explanations for each attack class.

 A high agreement between these methods suggests that SHAP’s statistical attributions align with VoTE-XAI's logic-based explanations.
 Conversely, low agreement indicates a divergence between the methods.
-Given that VoTE-XAI provides logically sound attributions, this suggests that SHAP may introduce misleading outputs, potentially complicating the security analyst's task rather than aiding it.
+Given that VoTE-XAI provides interpretations that are logically sound with respect to the underlying model, any attribution is a direct consequence of adopting that given model for detection.
+Whether the attribution is valid (as a ground truth in the security domain) or not is therefore relative to the accuracy of a model.

+Whether statistical attributions provide a matching to a security-aligned ground truth is subject to the same uncertainty, too.
+However, it is important to compare them against the same model’s inferences to see if any limitations become evident.